 The Trial Advocacy Program provides J.D. candidates with an optional course of study that will prepare them to be trial lawyers.
 It fuses traditional law courses with new trial-oriented courses that draw upon the experience of more than 50 distinguished trial lawyers and judges who serve as adjunct faculty.

-Not every J.D. candidate will choose to be a trial lawyer.
-Among those who do, some may choose to practice as a family lawyer, a criminal prosecutor, or a corporate litigator.
+Not every law student will choose to be a trial lawyer.
+Among those who do, additional career choices may lead them down different paths, such as practice as a family lawyer, a criminal prosecutor, or a corporate litigator.
 All of these career choices require mastery of advocacy skills for the courtroom, the arbitration hearing room, or at the mediation table.

 Additional Program requirements and other details